 8.11 IB AND CIS DIPLOMA REQUIREMENTS

-All students, who meet the requirements of each diploma, will graduate with an IB Diploma and CIS Diploma.
+All students, who meet the requirements of each diploma, will graduate with an IB Diploma and CIS High School Diploma.

 IB Diploma

-CIS Diploma The CIS diploma is awarded based on a credit system for all students in grades 9 to 12.
-Details about the CIS diploma and credit system can be viewed here.
+The CIS High School Diploma is awarded based on a credit system for all students in grades 9 to 12.
+Details about the CIS High School Diploma and credit system can be viewed here.

 8.12 SECONDARY COURSE CHANGE POLICY